Logo

 void set_configuration_directory (const char *dir)

-const char * get_configuration_directory ()
+const char * get_configuration_directory (void)

 void set_persistent_directory (const char *dir)

-const char * get_persistent_directory ()
+const char * get_persistent_directory (void)

 void set_temp_file_pattern (const char *pattern)

-const char * get_temp_file_pattern ()
+const char * get_temp_file_pattern (void)

-void read_config_files (int when)
+int read_config_files (int when)

 void read_config_print_usage (const char *lead)